Red Jasper at a Glance

 Core Meaning

-Red Jasper is a deeply grounding and stabilizing stone known as "The Supreme Nurturer."
-It provides steady, sustaining energy that supports during times of stress, absorbs negative energy, and cleanses the aura.
-Its deep connection to the Root Chakra provides an unshakeable sense of grounding and stability, while its slow, steady burn of vitality sustains over time rather than creating a quick rush.
+The Supreme Nurturer and Stone of Endurance — Red Jasper is a grounding stone known as "The Supreme Nurturer."
+It provides steady, sustaining energy when you are under stress.
+Its connection to the Root Chakra gives you a sense of grounding and stability, and its energy is a slow, steady burn rather than a quick rush.

 Historical & Cultural Significance

 Red Jasper has been used since the earliest days of human civilization.
 Ancient Egyptian amulets carved from Red Jasper were placed in tombs to protect the dead on their journey to the afterlife.
 Mesopotamian cylinder seals made from Red Jasper were used to authenticate documents and mark ownership.
 Greek warriors carried Red Jasper talismans into battle for courage and protection.
-In the Middle Ages, Red Jasper was believed to prevent poisoning and was set into drinking vessels.
-Native American shamans used Red Jasper in rain-making ceremonies and as a powerful grounding tool during vision quests.
+In the Middle Ages, people believed Red Jasper could prevent poisoning and set it into drinking vessels.
+Native American shamans used Red Jasper in rain-making ceremonies and as a grounding tool during vision quests.

 Symbolism